mathworks-robotics/mujoco-simulink-blockset/README.md

 https://user-images.githubusercontent.com/8917581/230754121-8486a61f-a2db-452c-a943-8682172b4f46.mp4

+Refer to https://github.com/vmanoj1996/mujoco-demo for a more complex example.

 ## Tips and Tricks
 - ***MuJoCo version update*** - Open install.m and change MJ_VER to the desired MuJoCo physics engine version.
 - ***Code generation*** - The MuJoCo Plant block supports code generation (Simulink Coder) and monitor and tune for host target.
 Refer to mj_monitorTune.slx for more info.